JoshDoody/fsn/coach/faq.md

 ### How much does it cost?

-Depending upon the complexity of the situation and your needs, the strategy fee is between $3,000 and $6,000.
-The result fee is 10% of the improvement we negotiate in your first year’s compensation (salary, equity, sign-on bonus).
+Depending upon the complexity of the situation and your needs, the Strategy Fee is between $3,000 and $6,000.
+The Result Fee is 10% of the improvement we negotiate in your first year’s compensation (salary, equity, sign-on bonus).

 ### Why are there two fees for Salary Negotiation Coaching?

-There are two fees for Salary Negotiation Coaching: A strategy fee and a result fee.
+There are two fees for Salary Negotiation Coaching: A Strategy Fee and a Result Fee.
 All fees are paid after our work together is complete.

-_Strategy fee_
+_Strategy Fee_

-The strategy fee covers all aspects of your salary negotiation.
+The Strategy Fee covers all aspects of your salary negotiation.
 It ensures that I can provide the best quality strategy for every client.

 Some of the strategic considerations for a typical engagement are: